bootcoder/ENV_Scratch_Setup/README.md

 But for seriouslies, I'm not saying I don't care about or appreciate how much better ```INSERT RANDO SOFTWARE TITLE HERE``` is.
 I'm just saying I've heard... it's cool.
 No need to track me down, shake me around and pontificate furiously whilst cycling through the virtues of ```INSERT RANDO SOFTWARE TITLE HERE```.

 ### Fin

 Thanks for stopping by.
-Hope this helped,
+Hope this helped.
+Happy Hacking,

 BootCoder